MA in Forensic Practice with Children and Young People

 Evidence of reflection on course by keeping an experiential journal throughout the course.

-The course takes place over ten four-day blocks: Friday to Monday from 10am to 5pm on the following dates:
+The course takes place over ten four-day blocks from Friday to Monday from 10am to 5pm.
+The following dates are provisional and will be confirmed soon:

 An initial deposit (non-refundable) will be required to secure your place on the course, after which you have the following options of paying the remaining fees:

-Payment in full (discount of £55 will be applied if paying in full at the start of the course)
+- Payment in full (small discount will be applied if paying in full at the start of each year)

 Fees include all charges for the course materials, art materials and assessments of written assignments.
 Additional supervision sessions (if required), individual meetings with tutors (if required) are not included in the above fees.
 In the event of a change in a student’s personal circumstances resulting in difficulty in meeting the financial obligation of the course, she/he should contact the Course Director as soon as possible so that a mutually appropriate solution can be sought.